skywarth/vite-github-pages-deployer/README.md

 - No shenanigans such as committing the dist folder and pushing to a branch.
 - Clean deploy to GitHub Pages by utilizing actions and artifacts.
 - Customizable with optional build path
+- Can be used with any frontend framework as long as you use `vite` as your `build` tool.
+Vue, React, Svelte...
+You name it!

 ```
 - name: Vite Github Pages Deployer